 We would not normally require the provider to change a mark or a degree classification.
 This is because we cannot interfere with the provider’s academic judgment.
 We may refer the matter back to the provider to be looked at again.

 We would not normally require an individual to offer an apology or for the provider to discipline an individual.
 This is because we are looking at what the provider has done wrong rather than what an individual has done.
 We can recommend that the provider refers staff for training or that the provider should apologise.

 It is outside our remit to monitor or regulate providers.
 We cannot punish or fine them.

 What happens after the Final Complaint Outcome is issued?

 We close the case.
 We expect providers to comply with our Recommendations on Justified and Partly Justified cases fully and within the timescale we give.
 This may include making an offer to a student.

 OIA recommendations are not binding on students, who can reject any offer made by the provider, and pursue any other available remedy.
 If the student accepts the provider’s offer, then he or she will not be able to take the complaint further.
 We cannot give advice to students on any further action they might be able to take because we must remain independent.
 The students' union may be able to offer further assistance.

 We follow up compliance with our Recommendations where these have been made.
 Non-compliance is considered to be a serious matter and is reported to the Board and published in our Annual Report.

 We encourage providers to take note of our Suggestions, Observations and good practice points.
 However, if a provider does not follow these, that does not mean that it has failed to comply with our Decision.

+There is no right of appeal to the OIA against its Complaint Outcomes.
 Our decisions are subject to Judicial Review.